yi213-robotic/yi213-robotic/README.md

 Ph.D. candidate in Robotics and AI at the University of New Hampshire.
 I recently defended my dissertation.

-My research centers on efficient planning algorithms for trustworthy robotic autonomy.
-In particular, I develop algorithmic and theoretical foundations for motion planning and robotic decision-making under complex dynamics.
+My research centers on efficient planning algorithms with rigorous guarantees for trustworthy robotic autonomy.
+In particular, I develop algorithmic and theoretical foundations for motion planning and robotic decision-making in complex dynamical systems and challenging problem settings.

 ## Research Pillars